kwatprojects/kwatprojects/R/README.md

 ## ⏳ Coming soon... </font>
-## ⚙️ Currently compiling R codes into a R markdown file... </font>
+## ⚙️ Currently compiling my R codes into a R markdown file so they are presentable 💃 ... </font>